Factbox-Not so Merry Christmas looms for coronavirus-hit Europe

 Up to three households will be allowed to meet at home from Dec.
 23 until Dec.
 27. People will be able to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
 Shops will be allowed to stay open for longer over Christmas and in January.

-No more than five people will be allowed to be invited to one household according to the new set of rules which are to last until Dec.
-27.

-Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski and Toby Chopra
+Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski, Toby Chopra, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.